paakhim10/trade-alert/README.md

-# Major Project
+# Trade Alert

 ## Project Description

-Red Alert is a notification system that keeps users informed about critical news affecting their stock portfolio.
+Trade Alert is a notification system that keeps users informed about critical news affecting their stock portfolio.
 In today's fast-paced market, staying updated on relevant information can be overwhelming with a flood of news from various sources.
-Red Alert streamlines this process by delivering timely notifications for important articles directly to users, eliminating the need to constantly monitor multiple platforms.
+Trade Alert streamlines this process by delivering timely notifications for important articles directly to users, eliminating the need to constantly monitor multiple platforms.

 ## Key Features

 **Personalized Notifications:** Users receive notifications tailored to their specific stock portfolio, ensuring they stay informed about relevant news.<br>
-**AI/ML Integration:** Leveraging advanced Artificial Intelligence and Machine Learning algorithms, Red Alert identifies and prioritizes news articles based on their potential impact on the user's investments.<br>
+**AI/ML Integration:** Leveraging advanced Artificial Intelligence and Machine Learning algorithms, Trade Alert identifies and prioritizes news articles based on their potential impact on the user's investments.<br>
-**Efficient Information Delivery:** Red Alert minimizes information overload by delivering only the most critical news articles, allowing users to focus on key updates without sifting through countless irrelevant sources.<br>
+**Efficient Information Delivery:** Trade Alert minimizes information overload by delivering only the most critical news articles, allowing users to focus on key updates without sifting through countless irrelevant sources.<br>
 **MERN Stack:** The application is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, providing a robust and scalable foundation for development.

 ## How It Works

 **User Profile Setup:** Users create a profile and input their stock portfolio details.<br>
-**AI Analysis:** Red Alert's AI algorithms continuously monitor news sources and analyze articles to identify those relevant to the user's portfolio.<br>
+**AI Analysis:** Trade Alert's AI algorithms continuously monitor news sources and analyze articles to identify those relevant to the user's portfolio.<br>
-**Notification Delivery:** Red Alert sends a notification to the user's preferred device when significant news is detected, ensuring timely access to important information.
+**Notification Delivery:** Trade Alert sends a notification to the user's preferred device when significant news is detected, ensuring timely access to important information.

 ## Benefits